rezzycavalheiro/BetterReads/README.md

-# LavaCarApp
+# BetterReads

-An app that was created as an idea to schedule car washes.
+An app that was created to organize your books - either the ones you have already read, or the ones you still want to read.